metno/weamyl-metcap/README.md

 ```

 Data pesistance across sessions is achieved by
-storing CouchDB under $HOME/metcap on first installation.
+storing CouchDB data under $HOME/metcap on first installation.
 This
 directory and its subdirectories must also be deleted for a
 complete removal of METCAP API.